DanGeffroy/hubfy/README.md

  - add persisance for widget spacifique data
  - Make more screen of the app
  - update youtubeplayer widget
+ - Make a new landing page with screen and texts
+ - Make a weather widget

 Made with :heart: by Dan